shivamg5080/chatsphere/frontend/README.md

 ## Setting Up .env in Backend 🔧

-To set up the environment variables for the backend, create a `.env` file with the following contents:
+To set up the environment variables for the backend, create a `.env` file inside the `backend/utils` directory with the following contents:

 ```bash